 "Don't come home too late," said Petunia, making no move to hug her husband goodbye.

 Vernon sighed as he left the room.
 He would have to try harder to find ways to make his wife happy.
-He walked down the stairs to the kitchen, before he looked his watch, no time for a homemade breakfast.
-He did not want to be late for work.
+He walked down the stairs to the kitchen, before looking at his watch, no time for a homemade breakfast, not wanting to be late for work.
 Vernon opened the door and out of habit looked down for mail.
 What he saw most definitely wasn't mail.
 It was a baby.
 He gingerly picked up the bundle and found a letter.
 Reading the letter, he was gob smacked and had to read it again to be sure he read the green ink right.

 Harry sat alone on his bed, in the smallest room of a four-bedroom house.
 He was not alone in the literal sense, as his Aunt Petunia was berating him for getting better grades than her useless son got the past year at school.
 She could yell all she wanted at him.
 If it weren't about his schoolwork she'd find something else to hate him for, he may as well be yelled at over something he enjoys.

 Not all boys liked homework, but Harry wasn't a normal boy.
 Other boys did not like homework because they would rather talk to their friends, something else Harry didn't have.
 The truth was, he enjoyed studying and doing well in school.
 He enjoyed being good at something.
 He would not let her take that away, even as he walked toward the cupboard, the usual punishment for the smallest circumstance.

 The cupboard was a small cramped closet under the stairs where they sent Harry when he did something 'wrong'.
 If his aunt had her way he would live inside the thing full-time, but his Uncle Vernon had mentioned that they had no other place to store their cleaning chemicals and he didn't want Harry spilling the expensive chemicals.
 The reason didn't matter to Harry, he was just happy his aunt hadn't stuffed him out of sight, like some monster.